-- Bitcoin has several limitations, among them: - No user accounts, tracking a currency balance is simply tracking a chain of transactions. - I.e., the UTXO model. - Limited scripting language, no-Turing complete that supports a small set of instructions. - This motivated creating more flexible systems that allow users to ask the mining network to implement any program they wish. - Such programs are known as DApps or smart contracts. - This lead to smart contract-enabled blockchain systems. - We will explore the first and most widely used smart contract-enabled system; Ethereum.
+- Bitcoin has several limitations, among them: - No user accounts, tracking a currency balance is simply tracking a chain of transactions. - I.e., the UTXO model. - Limited scripting language, non-Turing complete that supports a small set of instructions. - This motivated creating more flexible systems that allow users to ask the miners to implement any program they wish. - Such programs are known as DApps or smart contracts. - Led to smart contract-enabled blockchain systems. - We will explore the first and most widely used smart contract-enabled system; Ethereum.